 EXPERIMENTAL MODEL AND SUBJECT DETAILS

-:

-:

 QUANTIFICATION AND STATISTICAL ANALYSIS

 PolyA-seq Data Processing

 Six cell lines HCT116, DKO, PrEC, LNCap, DU145, and DICER were prepared for a polyA-sequencing library.
 Each cell lines were split into 4 replicates and sequenced in more than one flowcells.
 The 100-bp single-end reads in the FASTQ files are demultiplexed, allowing a maximum of 2 mismatches in the sample barcodes.
 Total of 24 FASTQ files was generated.
 Both multiplexing barcode and read tags were stripped off.
 The former was used for sample identification and the latter was appended to a header of each read in the FASTQ file for a PCR duplicate read removal.
-Reads with highly enriched A’s from the 3’ end (the number of 'A's is >=9 in a 10 bp-long window) are considered for determining polyA sites.
+Reads with highly enriched A’s from the 3' end (the number of 'A's is >=9 in a 10 bp-long window) are considered for determining polyA sites.